Skip to main content

 About

-SUPER ROBOT WARS Y is a single player role playing game with a science fiction theme.
+SUPER ROBOT WARS Y is a single player tactical role playing game with anime, science fiction and erotic themes.
 It was developed by Bandai Namco Forge Digitals Inc. and was released on August 27, 2025.
 It received mostly positive reviews from critics and positive reviews from players.

 Skip User Reviews